hzheni/DS4320_Project1/README.md

 # DS4320_Project1: Predicting California Wildfire Burn Area Using Causal, Temporal, and Weather Data

 ### Executive Summary

-California experiences some of the most severe and frequent wildfires in the United States, posing significant risks to human life, property, and ecosystems.
-This project focuses on predicting wildfire burn area in California using historic wildfire incident data, including a combination of causal factors (human activity), temporal factors (seasonality, time of year), and weather conditions (temperature, precipitation, wind speed).
-The project utilizes the California Fire Perimeters and Administrative Units datasets from CAL FIRE, which provides detailed records of wildfire incidents and management across the state.
-By building a relational database to organize this data and building a predictive model, the project aims to provide insights into the factors that contribute to wildfire size that may help inform public safety strategies for wildfire prevention and mitigation in California.
+This project focuses on predicting wildfire burn area in California using historic wildfire incident data from CAL FIRE.
+By integrating factors such as human activity, temporal features, and weather conditions, the project developes a relational database to organize wildfire records and conduct analysis.
+A predictive modeling pipeline is then applied to estimate wildfire size and identify the most influential drivers of fire severity.
+The repository includes the data acquisition and preprocessing code, links to the data in parquet format, supplemental materials, and the predictive modeling pipeline.
+Ultimately, the project aims to provide insights into the factors that contribute to wildfire size, helping inform public safety strategies for wildfire prevention and mitigation in California.

 ---
 # Project Details